Shallow earthquakes on Inner Vancouver Island prompt a reminder to prepare for emergencies - ExBulletin

 While the earthquakes were shallow, they were not expected to be felt by the population.

 Online residents don’t seem too concerned.
 Reddit user Vicsyd said “2.1 is pretty small.
 Normally, you don’t feel it until (amount of) 4, and even then it’s very common and light.
-It really depends on where it is, what kind of ground you’re on, what kind of building you’re in, and how deep the quake is.”
+It really depends on where it’s at, what kind of ground you’re on, what kind of building you’re in, and how deep Earthquake.
 Try not to worry, and if you’re new to the island, it’s best to contact your municipality for an earthquake preparedness guide so you can plan.”

 Not only did these earthquakes serve as a reminder to the islanders, but they also coincided with Emergency Preparedness Week.